-This week’s International Association of Interviewers interview and interrogation training tip provided by Wicklander-Zulawski, has Dave Thompson, CFI, discussing the use of the commonly used phrase “human lie detector.”
+This week’s International Association of Interviewers interview and interrogation training tip provided by Wicklander-Zulawski, has Dave Thompson, CFI, discussing the commonly used phrase “human lie detector.”

 This is a worrisome phrase.
 It’s worrisome when people think they can identify truth or deception simply based off somebody brushing lint off their shoulder.
 It’s important, when you talk about behavior interpretation, and you assess verbal or non-verbal behavior, to know that, yes, we’re looking for changes in behavior.
 We’re looking for key indicators.
 But that doesn’t necessarily mean that somebody is guilty or that somebody is lying.